 - Correct installation and alignment of the motor. - Motor is connected in the stipulated direction of rotation. - Agreement of the operating conditions with the intended data in accordance with the rating plate. - Check the bearing temperatures in the models with bearing thermometers during initial motor startup.
-Set the values for warnings and shut-off at the monitoring device. - Make sure that no speeds higher than those approved on the rating plate are run. - Check the settings of the drive elements (e.g. alignment and balance of couplings, belt forces when driven by belt, force of teeth and tooth backlash when driven by gear drive, and the radial and axial play of connected shafts). - Check that ground and potential equalisation connections have been made correctly. - Check the fixing bolts, connecting elements and electrical connections. - Remove any lifting eyes that are bolted on after erecting the motor, or the release lock. - Turn the rotor without any blade rubbing. - · Cover the open shaft end and secure the shaft key from being ejected. - Check any existing forced ventilators to ensure they have the specified direction of rotation. - Check the feed and connection of the cooling medium. - Check the inlet temperature, flow rate and pressure of the cooling medium. - · Perfect function of any installed brake. - Observe the stipulated mechanical threshold speed nmax.
+Set the values for warnings and shut-off at the monitoring device. - Make sure that no speeds higher than those approved on the rating plate are run. - Check the settings of the drive elements (e.g. alignment and balance of couplings, belt forces when driven by belt, force of teeth and tooth backlash when driven by gear drive, and the radial and axial play of connected shafts). - Check that ground and potential equalisation connections have been made correctly and check the fixing bolts, connecting elements and electrical connections. - Remove any lifting eyes that are bolted on after erecting the motor, or the release lock. - Turn the rotor without any blade rubbing. - Cover the open shaft end and secure the shaft key from being ejected. - Check any existing forced ventilators to ensure they have the specified direction of rotation. - Check for any impairment to passage of cooling air and perfect function of any existing brake. - Observe the stipulated mechanical threshold speed n{max}.